python/mypy/docs/source/generics.rst

 This section explains how you can define your own generic classes that take one or more type parameters, similar to built-in types such as ``List[X]``.
-User-defined generics is a moderately advanced feature and you can get far without ever using them -- feel free to skip this section and come back later.
+User-defined generics are a moderately advanced feature and you can get far without ever using them -- feel free to skip this section and come back later.

 .. _generic-classes: